Mykrobe-tools/mykrobe/README.md

 ### Add variants to the database (for background/context)

 This is optional but will make any probe sets built more robust to variation in within k-1 bases of the key variants.
+This will require [mongoDB](https://www.mongodb.com/) > 3.0 running in the background.

 	usage: mykrobe-atlas variants add [-h] [--db_name db_name] [-f] [-q] [-m METHOD]